mongodb/docs/source/administration/import-export.rst

 that it does not interact with your shell environment.
 The resulting documents will return on standard output.

-By default, :option:`mongoexport` returns one JSON document per MongoDB document.
+By default, :program:`mongoexport` returns one JSON document per MongoDB document.
 Specify the ":option:`--jsonArray <mongoexport --jsonArrray>`" argument to return the export as a single JSON array.
 Use the ":option:`--csv <mongoexport --csv>`" file to return the result in CSV (comma separated values) format.

-If your :option:`mongod` instance is not running, you can use the ":option:`--dbpath <mongoexport --dbpath>`" option to specify the location to your MongoDB instance's database files.
+If your :program:`mongod` instance is not running, you can use the ":option:`--dbpath <mongoexport --dbpath>`" option to specify the location to your MongoDB instance's database files.
 See the following
 example: ::